 Bianca joined Meltwater in 2016 as a Sales Manager in the Client Acquisition team and was quickly promoted as Managing Director in 4 years.
-She is the mastermind that cultivated Hong Kong's Client Acquisition team to become the powerhouse of Meltwater Greater China.
+Now as an Account Executive, she is the mastermind that cultivated Hong Kong's Client Acquisition team to become the powerhouse of Meltwater Greater China.

 Q. What is the major difference between working at Meltwater compared to other MNCs?